 • CCCP works closely with other UC campuses and UCLA offices focused on assisting and supporting transfer students through all stages of University life.

-• CCCP is responsible for a series of summer programs which seek to inspire and motivate first generation, low income, and underrepresented community college students to transfer to UCLA.
+• CCCP is responsible for a series of summer programs which seek to inspire and motivate first generation, low income, and geographically underrepresented community college students to transfer to UCLA.
 Summer program students are introduced to the rigors of university life and provided with information that will assist them with successfully transferring to the university.

 Summer program participants are assigned a Peer Mentor during the academic year to assist them with the transfer process.